asclines/descoladan/content/worked_solutions/maximum-subarray.md

 ## Problem Statement
 This problem comes from [LeetCode](https://leetcode.com/problems/maximum-subarray/).

-Given an integer array `nums`, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.
+Given an integer array `input`, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.

 **Example:**